MicrosoftDocs/azure-docs/articles/cognitive-services/language/custom-question-answering/tutorials/bot-service.md

 ## Create and publish a knowledge base

-Follow the [quickstart](../Quickstarts/create-publish-knowledge-base.md) to create a knowledge base.
+Follow the [create knowledge base article](../../../qnamaker/Quickstarts/create-publish-knowledge-base.md).
 Once the knowledge base has been successfully published, you will reach the below page.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of successful publishing managed](../media/bot-service/publish-knowledge-base-to-endpoint-managed.png)